Young Prayer

-Young Prayer is the second solo album by American experimental pop musician Panda Bear, released on September 28, 2004.
+Young Prayer is the second studio album by American experimental pop musician Panda Bear, released on September 28, 2004.
 It follows his debut solo album Panda Bear (1999).
 It is his first since co-founding Animal Collective.

 Background

 None of the songs on the album have a title because Lennox wanted the album to be "one nugget of sound.
 I put the track markers in there just to separate the sections."